North Carolina’s health insurance rates for Obamacare have declined for the past few years. You may qualify to enroll in a 2021 plan and save money.

 Most North Carolinians have Original Medicare, which is run by the federal government.
 This is the traditional program for Part A hospital and Part B medical insurance.
 You can also choose to get these benefits through a private Medicare Advantage plan.

 Other private insurance options include Medicare Part D prescription drug coverage, which is often paired with Original Medicare.
-More than 800,000 North Carolinians have an individual Part D plan as of 2018.9 Original Medicare enrollees can also add Medicare Supplement, also known as Medigap.
+Approximately 800,000 North Carolinians have an individual Part D plan as of 2018.9 Original Medicare enrollees can also add Medicare Supplement, also known as Medigap.
 Medigap helps pay for some or all of your covered out-of-pocket expenses.

 Short-Term Health Coverage in North Carolina